 2.4 Data Science Project Cycle

 A data science project has various stages.
-Many textbooks and blogs focus on one or two specific stages and it is rare to see the end-to-end life cycle of data science projects.
-In fact, to get a good grasp of the end-to-end process requires years of real-world experience.
-Seeing a holistic picture of the whole cycle helps you to better prepare for real-world applications.
+Many textbooks and blogs focus on one or two specific stages, and it is rare to see an end-to-end life cycle of a data science project.
+To get a good grasp of the end-to-end process requires years of real-world experience.
+Seeing a holistic picture of the whole cycle helps data scientists to better prepare for real-world applications.
 We will walk through the full project cycle in this section.

 2.4.1 Types of Data Science Projects

-People often use data science project to describe any project that uses data to solve a business problem, including traditional business analytics or data visualization.
+People often use data science projects to describe any project that uses data to solve a business problem, including traditional business analytics, data visualization, or machine learning modeling.
 Here we limit our discussion of data science projects that involve data and some statistical or machine learning models and exclude basic analytics or visualization.
-The business problem itself gives us the flavor of the project, data is the raw ingredient to start with, and the model makes the dish.
-Different types of data used and the final model development define the different kinds of data science projects.
+The business problem itself gives us the flavor of the project.
+We can view data as the raw ingredient to start with, and the machine learning model makes the dish.
+The types of data used and the final model development define the different kinds of data science projects.

-This type of data science project is for a specific business problem which needs to be solved once or multiple times.
-But the dynamic nature of the business problem requires substantial work every time.
-One example of such a project is “whether a new workflow is going to improve efficiency.”
-In this situation, we often use offline internal and external data, build models, and deliver the final results as a report to answer the specific business question.
-It is similar to the traditional business intelligence project but with more focus on data and model.
+This type of data science project is for a specific business problem that needs to be solved once or multiple times.
+But the dynamic and disruptive nature of this type of business problem requires substantial work every time.
+One example of such a project is “whether a brand-new business workflow is going to improve efficiency.”
+In this case, we often use internal/external offline data and business insight to build models.
+The final results are delivered as a report to answer the specific business question.
+It is similar to the traditional business intelligence project but with more focus on data and models.
 Sometimes the data size and model complexity are beyond the capacity of a single computer.
-So you need to use distributed storage and computation.
-Since the model is based on the historical data and the output is a report, there is no need for real-time execution.
-Usually, there is no run-time constraint on the machine learning model unless the model is running beyond a reasonable time frame such as a few hours or a few days.
+Then we need to use distributed storage and computation.
+Since the model uses historical data, and the output is a report, there is no need for real-time execution.
+Usually, there is no run-time constraint on the machine learning model unless the model runs beyond a reasonable time frame, such as a few days.
 We can call this type of data science project “offline training, offline application” project.

 For some business problems, it is so dynamic that even yesterday’s data is out of date.
-For such cases, we can use online data to train the model and then applying it in real time.
+In this case, we can use online data to train the model and apply it in real-time.
 We call this type of data science project “online training, online application.”
 This type of data science project requires high automation and low latency.

-To ensure a successful data science project, a data-driven and fact-based planning stage is essential.
+A data-driven and fact-based planning stage is essential to ensure a successful data science project.
 With the recent big data and data science hype, there is a high demand for data science projects to create business value across different business sectors.
 Usually, the leaders of an organization are those who initiate the data science project proposals.
-This top-down style data science projects usually have high visibility with certain human and computation resources pre-allocated.
-However, it is crucial to understand the business problem first and align the goal across different teams including
+This top-down style of data science projects typically have high visibility with some human and computation resources pre-allocated.
+However, it is crucial to understand the business problem first and align the goal across different teams, including:

-the business team which may include members from the business operation team, business analyst, insight and reporting team;
+the business team, which may include members from the business operation team, business analytics, insight, and metrics reporting team;

-technology team which may include members from database and data warehouse team, data engineering team, infrastructure team, core machine learning team, and software development team;
+the technology team, which may include members from the database and data warehouse team, data engineering team, infrastructure team, core machine learning team, and software development team;

-To start the conversation, we can ask the following questions to everyone in the team:
+To start the conversation, we can ask everyone in the team the following questions :

-- What are the pain points in current business operation?
+- What are the pain points in the current business operation?

 - What might be the most significant impacts of a data science project?

-- Are there any negative impact to other teams?
+- Is there any positive or negative impact on other teams?

 - What computation resources are available for model training and model execution?